Board of Directors

-Catalyst founder Eric Leocadio served as the Executive Director as a volunteer for 11 years (2006-2017) before passing the baton to Megan Hobza for the role.
-He continues to serve as Catalyst Board President.
+Catalyst founder Eric Leocadio has served as the Executive Director as a volunteer for the past 11 years.
+He also serves as Catalyst Board President/Chair.
 Eric has over 20 years of experience in event planning and program development.
 He has over 15 years of experience in nonprofit management.
 He has over 26 years of leadership experience in a variety of fields.
 In his lifetime, he has planned, organized, and implemented over 300 events, projects, activities, workshops, training courses, programs, and organizations.

 In 2002, he co-founded a 501(c)3 faith-based non-profit organization called Kingdom Causes serving as its Operations Director for four years.
 In 2005, he earned a Bachelor of Science in Computer Information Systems at DeVry University, Long Beach.
 In 2006, he founded Catalyst as a 501(c)3 non-profit social impact organization.
 In 2012, he earned a Master of Arts in Social Entrepreneurship and Change at Pepperdine University Graduate School of Education and Psychology.
 In 2017, he established American Pinoy, a sole proprietorship/social enterprise cooking filipino-fusion food.

 He worked at the Teachers Association of Long Beach for 11 years (2006-2017) as a Programs Specialist for Member Engagement, Community Outreach, and Digital Media.
 He has been awarded several California Teachers Association Communications Awards including the Ralph J. Flynn Digital Media Award for Web Sites five times (2009-10, 2011-12, 2012-13, 2014-15, and 2015-16), the Special Membership Communications Award (2015-16), and the Jose Colmenares Memorial Award recognizing overall contributions to communications with members and the community (2015-16).
 He was also recognized by the Teachers Association of Long Beach with the Human Rights Award in 2011.
 He was recently awarded the LBSNA Hero Award by the Long Beach School Nurses Association in 2017.
 In academics, he maintained a 4.0 GPA for both his bachelors and masters programs.
 As an undergrad in 2005, he was awarded the Valedictorian Award and had the honor of being the tri-campus student graduation speaker.
 He was also recognized by the Long Beach Post with a 40 under 40 award in 2013.